Do Dust Mites Bite Humans?

 Are Dust Mites Harmless Then?

 Just because dust mites don’t bite, it doesn’t mean that they are completely harmless.
 Far from it, dust mites are often considered more dangerous than bed bugs.
 This is due to the excretion of dust mites, which contain a form of protein that triggers allergic reactions in some individuals.

-Both children and adult can exhibit allergy symptoms to dust mites.
+Both children and adults can exhibit allergy symptoms to dust mites.
 Here are some of the tell-tale signs.

 - Itchy, teary eyes.

 It is important to get these symptoms treated, especially for children, as it could lead to asthma.

 When you’re suffering from the symptoms, daily activities can be affected.
 Nasal inflammation can cause distress amongst children and may affect their sleep.
 Without laying a single bite, the complications caused by dust mites are more severe and long-lasting.